ageller/Firefly/electron-app/README.md

 This directory contains file needed for the electron-based Firefly app.
 The goal here is to include all the necessary files (including Python) and bundle everything as a (double-clickable) executable to install Firefly and enable the user to run Firefly without needing any other installations or using the command line.

-I am bundling Python along with this installation using miniforge, see `scripts/prepare.sh `
+I am bundling Python along with this installation using miniforge, see `resources/scripts/prepare.sh `

+The first time the user runs the app, it will execute the prepare script (see `resources/scripts/prepare.sh`) to install all the dependencies (including `python`).
+This may take a while.
+Files will be installed in `$HOME/.firefly`.

 ## For development and testing